Gnetum africanum: Taxonomy

+Ecology

-EcologyGnetum africanum has been found to be negatively impacted if grown on or next to termite infected wood or trees.
+Gnetum africanum has been found to be negatively impacted if grown on or next to termite infected wood or trees.
 However, the productivity of the vine appears to be resistant to a significant proportion of diseases.
-The vine is largely understudied and more research is needed to verify plant susceptibility and resilience to viruses, diseases, and fungi.
+The vine is largely understudied, and more research is needed to verify plant susceptibility and resilience to viruses, diseases, and fungi.
 Gnetum africanum depletion is largely associated with tree felling and overexploitative forestry practices.
 Overexploitation is partly caused by unsustainable forest clearing practices throughout regions in Africa.

 Cultivation

 Since Gnetum africanum grows best in shaded areas it could be used as a complementary crop on tree farms.
 Specifically, it has been suggested that the vine could be used as a complementary crop for rubber and oil trees.
 However, the necessity for shaded, but not excessively moist, conditions may make it difficult for poor farmers to grow Gnetum africanum if they lack access to suitable lands.
 However, since Gnetum africanum grows via rhizomes it is not labour-intensive, therefore allowing farmers to focus physical capital elsewhere.

 Sustainable cultivation practices, such as harvesting the leaves regularly rather than uprooting the whole vine, allows for a more viable supplementary income throughout the year.
 The FAO has found that the vine is easier to reproduce by cuttings than by growing from seeds.

 The Centre for International Forestry Research (CIFOR) has been working with women to create sustainable cultivation practices of Gnetum africanum, as well as forest restoration techniques.
 Specifically, near Lekie, Cameroon, CIFOR has been helping the women remove an invasive plant species (kodengui), and replacing it with Gnetum africanum, in order to discourage regrowth of the invasive species and utilize the area for a more sustainable resource.